alodha100/sysops/README.md

 3. Use the DNS of the LB and access EC2 (will be an A record)
 4. Check the CloudWatch metrics to see the detail

-stopped here!
-Almost done with review.

-start with section 26

 ## AWS Systems Manager (SSM)

-Management tool which gives you visibility and control over AWS infrastructure.
+* Management tool which gives you visibility and control over AWS infrastructure (including on-prem)

-Works with CloudWatch and includes **Run Command**, which automates operational tasks (security, package installs, etc)
+* Works with CloudWatch and includes **Run Command**, which automates operational tasks (security, package installs, etc)

-Allows you to organize your inventory by grouping resources (by application, environment, team, etc).
+* Allows you to organize your inventory by grouping resources (by application, environment, team, etc).
 Can also manage on premise.

-### Run Command
+How to:

-1. make IAM for Run Command: "AmazonEC2RoleforSSM"
+1. make IAM role for Run Command with the policy `AmazonEC2RoleforSSM`
 2. Assign role to EC2 and maybe add a tag to help us find it
-3. Go to AWS System Manager
+3. Go to AWS System Manager (think of this as a portal to other AWS services)
-  * Find resource(s)
+  * Find resource(s) by running a query (can use tags to search with)
   * Save the query as a group

-Think of Run Command as a portal to show info about your groups.
-The portal leads to:
+### Insights
-* Config: audit resource setup
+1. Config: audit resource setup
-* CloudTrail
+2. CloudTrail
-* Personal Health: operational notices about the regions I have resources
+3. Personal Health: operational notices about the regions I have resources
-* Trusted Advisor: requires non-free account =(
+4. Trusted Advisor: makes suggestions for compliance such as S3 permissions, EC2 access, security group open ports, etc
+  * cost optimize (not free account)
+  * performance (not free account)
+  * security
+  * fault tolerance (not free account)
+  * service limits (too many EC2 instances)
+5. Inventory
+6. Compliance

+### Actions
+1. Automation: use pre-define AWS managed commnands E.g.: Copy Snapshot, Attach EBS, Stop instance
+2. Run command: do stuff to EC2 instances E.g.: Ansible playbook, configure Docker, make your own script, `AWS-RunShellScript`
+3. Patch Manager
+4. Maintenance Windows: run jobs every X minutes, hours, days, etc
+5. State Manager: make sure instances are all in same state.
+If someone changes instance state, this will change is back.

+### Shared Resources
+1. List of all instances
+2. Activation: manage AWS and on prem systems
+3. Documents: all the commands we can run with Run Command
+4. Parameter Store: store secrets, DB strings, etc.  They can be encrypted

+# Section 4: High Availability

+## Elasticity & Scalability 101

+* **Elasticity**: env can stretch back and forth based on need (short term).
+Pay for what you need.
+E.g.: auto-scaling, EC2 on demand instances, etc
+* **Scalability**: building out the infrastructure for long term demands.

+  `